Blink Video Doorbell Image:

 The batteries and a QR code representing the Device Serial Number (DSN), are found inside the case of your Blink doorbell.
 The Blink Video Doorbell uses two, size AA Lithium non-rechargeable batteries.

 To change batteries, follow the instructions to open the case.
-If you have a wired installation, disconnect power before removing the doorbell from its backplate.
-This is to protect you from possible electrical shock by touching the exposed terminals.
+If you have a wired installation, disconnect power before removing the doorbell from its back plate.
+This is to protect you from possible electrical shock from the exposed terminals or wiring.

 To remove the doorbell from its back plate, use the Opening Key that came taped to the paper template in the product box.
 If you need another key, contact Blink support.